yolobczuk/projekt_blockchain/README.md

       - zipp (3.11.0)
   - Version control system: git version 2.25.1.windows.1
   - All codes and files are stored on https://github.com/yolobczuk/projekt_blockchain

+### Launch architecture
+In order to launch the application, Python 3.9.2 with compatible IDE and following libraries are required (versions are listed in the Software architecture part):
+  - Flask
+  - Flask-SQLAlchemy
+  - Flask-Migrate
+  - Flask-Login
+  - security module from Werkzeug library
+  - hashlib
+  - datetime
+  - json
+  - Flask-WTF
+  - WTForms (with validator module)

+Launching process is different for local and cloud deployment.
+To access cloud production version, the user must type in '' in the browser search tab.
+In order to access local production version, the user has to launch the application in the IDE and then navigate to 127.0.0.1:8080 address.
+In order to access the local debug version of the app, following steps must be taken:
+- in the bash terminal, type in following commands: export FLASK_APP=blockchain.py; export FLASK_DEBUG=True; flask run
+- navigate to 127.0.0.1:5000 address.

+If the user doesn't have the database locally, following commands must be typed into the bash terminal: flask db init; flask db migrate; flask db upgrade.

 ### User tests